create3000/x_ite/docs/_posts/getting-started.md

 ### More Options

-More options can be adjusted using the [Browser object](/x_ite/reference/browser-services/#browser-object) and [Browser Options](/x_ite/reference/browser-services/#browser-options) for scene specific adjustments.
+More options can be adjusted using the [Browser object](/x_ite/reference/browser-services/#browser-object) and [browser options](/x_ite/reference/browser-services/#browser-options) for scene specific adjustments.

 ## Keyboard Shortcuts